The Shelby County decision

 General interposes an objection.
 The proceeding

-> before the three-judge federal court is de novo and does not constitute an appeal of
+before the three-judge D.C.
+District Court, is de novo and does not constitute an appeal of

-> Lawsuits to Prevent the Use of Voting Changes Not Reviewed under Section 5
+Lawsuits to Prevent the Use of Voting Changes Not Reviewed under Section 5

 Voting changes that have not been reviewed under Section 5 are